Urban logo

 Building on a strong foundation

-Urban was co-founded in 2014 by Jack Tang and Giles Williams, two friends with a bold vision: to make wellness more accessible, and to build a platform that could empower self-employed professionals.
-Their energy, ambition and relentless drive shaped Urban’s early years – and laid the foundation for everything the company has become today.
+Urban was co-founded in 2014 by Jack Tang and Giles Williams, two friends with a bold vision: to make wellness more accessible, and to build a platform and community that could empower self-employed professionals.
+Their energy, ambition and relentless drive shaped Urban’s early years – and laid the foundation for what the company has become today.

-“I’ve learned so much from working alongside our founders,” says Elsa Favario, who joined in 2016 and helped launch Urban in France.
-“They set the tone for what Urban could be – ambitious, creative and always thinking big.”
+“I learned so much from working alongside our founders,” says Elsa Favario, who joined in 2016 and helped launch Urban in France.
+“They set the tone for what Urban could be – ambitious, innovative and always thinking big.”

 “Start-up culture has shifted a lot since 2014,” says Joanna Brown, who joined in 2019 and is now Urban’s COO.
 “These days, there’s more emphasis on long-term thinking – on building healthy teams and businesses that last.
 We’re proud to be part of that shift.”